Faisal-B-Ashraf/flow-constraints-map/README.md

 # flow-constraints-map
-Flow Constraints Map
 This repository hosts an interactive map visualizing flow constraints for various dams.
-The map provides essential data on reservoir levels, releases, river flow, and other operational constraints, making it a useful tool for researchers, engineers, and decision-makers.
+The map provides essential data on reservoir levels, releases, river flow, and other operational constraints, making it a useful for researchers, engineers, and decision-makers.

 📌 Features
 Interactive Markers: Each dam location is marked on the map.